 Yes, you can definitely overstuff a collagen casing.
-You want to stuff them so wrinkles are coming out of the product when you’re stuffing it.
-If you stuff too tight, and you hang them in a smokehouse, they will break from the weight.
+You want to stuff them so wrinkles are coming out of the product when you’re stuffing it but so you can squeeze your fingers and still kind of squeeze it together.
+However, if you stuff too tight and you hang them in a smokehouse, they will break from the weight.
 The casing has to be able to move around the smoke rod also, so if you try to twist an overstuffed casing, it will split.

 How much does a strand stuff?

 Each collagen sausage casing strand can stuff anywhere from 9 to 12 pounds of meat; sometimes more, sometimes less, depending on the diameter of your product.

 Yes, you can!
 It’s a little bit more difficult than with a natural casing, but certainly doable.
 Try to tie a string between your twists to keep the knot solid as you go.